-I snack on them nearly everyday and look for interesting ways to incorporate grapes into recipes so I can sneak in another serving. …This is a little concerning, since the last time I craved grapes like this I was pregnant, but I digress.
+I snack on grapes nearly every day and look for interesting ways to incorporate grapes into recipes so I can sneak in another serving...This is a little concerning, since the last time I craved grapes like this I was pregnant, but I digress.

 There’s just something about their shape and size, and the quiet little burst of sweetness that occurs when the grape-skin pops under the pressure of your teeth.
 I love that.